Overnight Costa Rica Teen Surf Camp

 We will be surfing “beach breaks,” which are sand bottom breaks, and Playa Grande provides perfect left and right handers.
 You will feel both your confidence and skill level increase dramatically.
 After full days of catching waves with new friends, dreams of surfing will fill your mind as you drift away to the sound of howler monkeys in the distance.
 A certified Spanish teacher will give us language lessons, teaching us conversational Spanish that we’ll use throughout our stay.

-DAY 7-8: COMMUNITY SERVICE, SURF SESSIONS, WHITEWATER RAFTING ON COLORADO RIVER
+DAY 7-8: COMMUNITY SERVICE, REST, SURF SESSIONS

 DAY 9-10: SURF SESSIONS, COMMUNITY SERVICE, ADVANCED COACHING & SEMINARS